About The Institute

 Chief Pat Walsh (ret.)

-Consultant, retired Chief, Menifee, CA, Lompoc, CA, Captain, Portland PD
+Consultant, retired Chief of Police, Menifee, CA, Lompoc, CA, Captain, Portland PD

 -